-- on or linked through data.gov.au for discoverability and availability - in a machine-readable, spatially-enabled format - with high quality, easy to use and freely available API access

-- with descriptive metadata
+- on or linked through data.gov.au for discoverability and availability - in a machine-readable, spatially-enabled format - with high quality, easy to use and freely available API access - with descriptive metadata

 - using agreed open standards

 - kept up to date in an automated way

 - under a Creative Commons By Attribution licence unless a clear case is made to the Department of the Prime Minister and Cabinet for another open licence.

-All data, including third party data sets and project derived data sets will be stored on a project centralised storage unless otherwise specified.
-Since late 2021, this has been a CSIRO-account on the Cloudstor site.24
+All data, including third party data sets and project derived data sets, will be stored on a project centralised storage unless otherwise specified.
+From late 2021 to late 2023, this was a CSIRO-account on the Cloudstor site, migrated to a CSIRO account on Google Drive in December 2023.